Archly Finance Tokenomics

 Bribes

-These rewards are available for claim immediately after the creation of a bribe for a pool, and are proportional to the voting power cast by a voter ($veArc).
+These rewards are available for claim in the next epoch (Thursdays at 00:00 UTC) after the creation of a bribe for a pool, and are proportional to the voting power cast by a voter ($veArc).

 Rebases